SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/HowToUse/index.rst

 - A java JDK
 - SBT (Scala build tool)
 - Verilator (optional, for simulations)
+- RVLS / Spike dependencies (optional, if you want to have lock-step simulations checking)
 - GCC for RISC-V (optional, if you want to compile some code)
-- a few RVLS / Spike dependencies (optional, if you want to have lock-step simulations checking)

 On debian :